NasirSultan/Rhombix-Frontend/README.md

 	•	Input validation for file types, size, and metadata.
 	•	Secure file storage with hashed filenames.
-	•	CORS enabled for interaction with React frontend.

 # Learn More
 	•	Laravel Documentation